A mixed finite element method with piecewise linear elements for the biharmonic equation on surfaces

 \subsection{The no-boundary case}

 Here we provide the proof for the case of empty boundary, which is much simpler than the case of a nonempty boundary.
-If there is no boundary, the mixed formulation decouples, as \(\Hoo=\Ho\) and \(\Sho=\Sh\).
-In this case, we obtain the better convergence rate:
+This case is also effectively handled in the work of \citet{Elliott2019b}.

+A similar analysis (with minor modifications) to the one presented in this section also yields corresponding convergence results for the case of a surface with boundaries and boundary conditions \(\Lap u = u = 0\) on \(\partial\Surf\).